Stalloyde/webpack-template/README.md

 # webpack-template

-A template for my preferred webpack set up.
-New projects can start here
+A template for my preferred webpack/ESLint/Prettier set up.
+New projects can clone this repo with some minor adjustments.

-Need to install node_modules in your new project.
+Need to install node_modules in your new project after cloning the repo.
 Run the following codes in your terminal:

 npm init -y